Master's

 The mission of the USF Health Graduate Program in Genetic Counseling is to train genetic counselors to evaluate, understand, and meet the evolving needs of genomic health care service delivery.
 Our goal is to prepare program graduates to provide compassionate clinical care to individuals and families and to engage in educational, research, and policy efforts to ensure that genomic technologies and genetic counseling positively and equitably benefit individuals, families, institutions, communities, and diverse populations.

 • Leadership from the USF College of Public Health have teamed up with faculty across the University and beyond to create the Genetic Counseling Program.
-USF’s Pediatrics Division of Genetics & Metabolism and Obstetrics and Gynecology Division of Maternal Fetal Medicine, H. Lee Moffitt Cancer Center, Orlando Health, Integrated Genetics and other community partners will provide students with the hands-on counseling experience required for graduation.
+USF’s Pediatrics Division of Genetics & Metabolism, USF Obstetrics and Gynecology Division of Maternal Fetal Medicine, Tampa General Hospital, H. Lee Moffitt Cancer Center, Orlando Health, Integrated Genetics, and other community partners provide students with the hands-on counseling experience required for graduation.

 Leadership